Police Search For Vehicle In Deadly Hit-And-Run That Killed 32-Year-Old Ashburn Man

 City data shows sixteen vehicle crashes since last year on the block where he died.
 Three of them ended in serious injuries.
 Four of the crashes were hit-and-runs.

 Chicago police put out a picture of the type of vehicle that struck Burvender.
-They’re looking for a similar 2008 to 2016 Chrysler minivan with silver paint.MORE NEWS: International Manhunt Underway For Qinxuan Pan, Suspected In Murder Of Yale Student From Chicago
+They’re looking for a similar 2008 to 2016 Chrysler minivan with silver paint.MORE NEWS: Man Suffers Life-Threatening Injuries In I-57 Shooting

 Police say that vehicle could also have a missing side-view mirror.
 It is the only type of identifying information they’re telling to the public right now about what could lead to a suspect in this case.